JSVortex/slideshow-project/README.md

 # React Slideshow Project

 This is a project I've been working on for a little bit by myself to learn React.
 I thought I should upload it here in case anyone wants to use it.
-This implementation also includes Bootstrap. (https://getbootstrap.com) If you want any features added, please let me know.
+This implementation also includes Bootstrap (https://getbootstrap.com).
+If you want any features added, please let me know.

 ## Features